Diseases from animals

 Australian bat lyssavirus and handling bats

-Australian Bat Lyssavirus (ABL) is closely related to the rabies virus.
+Australian Bat Lyssavirus (ABLV) is closely related to the rabies virus and is fatal.
 Only vaccinated people who have been trained in the care of bats should handle them.
-Read the Australian bat lyssavirus and handling bats fact sheet (PDF, 0.28 MB) or watch the video on safe bat handling.
+Infection is serious.

 Hendra virus is a sporadic disease of horses that can cause very serious illness in horses and humans.
 The natural hosts of Hendra virus are flying foxes.
 Human infection results from close contact with infected horses and their blood, body fluids and tissues.